moo-man/WFRP4e-FoundryVTT/docs/pages/effects/triggers/takeDamage.md

 `args.AP` - The data of the location taking damage.
 See [Armour Calculation](./APCalc.md) to see the object structure.

+`args.loc` - Location key for the hit location being damaged

 `args.modifiers` - Modifiers for armour, toughness, and damage.
 Note that these modifiers have *already been applied* and modifications in this trigger will not be reflected in the damage values.
 See [Compute Apply Damage Modifiers](./computeApplyDamageModifiers.md) to see the object structure (modifiers generally should be changed in that trigger, not this one).

 `args.extraMessages` - Array of strings that can be added to for displaying in chat.